lshalit/comm318_fall2020/syllabus.md

 ## Note about learning programming

-A central goal of this class is to help students begin to develop programming skills that they can use to approach questions of interest using the various datasets and data sources available in the era of 'big data'.
+A central goal of this class is to help students begin to develop programming skills that they can use to approach questions of interest using the various open datasets and data sources available.
 But like learning any new skill, such as a new language, it takes time and can be frustrating at first.
 This course does not require students to have any programming background.
 Realistically it is not possible to become a fully proficient programmer in just one semester.
 However, the lab sessions and assignments are focused on helping you begin this process and to become comfortable with reading, understanding and modifying Python code examples that you can find on the web etc.